ApproxEng/approxeng.task/src/docs/simpleusage.rst

 If your task function returns a value, it indicates that it wants to stop that task and do something else.
 Exactly what that something else is depends on what you return.

-    * If you return True, the run command will finish, no more tasks will be run.
-    * If you return a String matching the name of another task, that task becomes the current one.
+    * If you return a string matching the name of another task, that task becomes the current one.
+    * If you return an instance of :class:`~approxeng.task.Task`, that task becomes the current one.
+    * If you return an instance of :class:`~approxeng.task.TaskStop`, the loop exits.
+If the instance wraps a value the wrapped value will be returned by the :func:`~approxeng.task.run` function.

 So in this case, the light_monitor waits for the light to get really bright, then switches control to the 'run_away' task, which in turn waits for the light to get nice and dim and hands back control to the monitor.